CodeMosaic7/SUSTAINABLE-CLOTHING/README.md

 ##Introduction

-This is a website is build for practise purposes.
+This website is build for practise purposes.

 ##Technology Stack